Whose credit score is used on a joint mortgage and how is it calculated?

 2. Find a different co-signer

-Another option is to find another co-borrower.
+Another option is to find another co-signer.
 Ask a relative who has a high credit score to help you get approved for your mortgage.
 Every lender has different rules for co-signers, so check to make sure you can work with a co-signer.

 Working with a co-signer can be a good short or medium-term solution that allows you to get into your new home and gives you or your partner time to rebuild credit.
 Eventually, if you and your partner’s credit history improves, you can consider refinancing the current loan and take the co-borrower off the loan and add the partner with improved credit.